eraykeskinmac/observer/README.md

 The tools directory contains utility scripts and tools for the project.

 - **Validation Scripts**: Contains scripts for data validation and other utilities.
+Refer to the [Tools README](packages/tools/scripts/README.md) for setup instructions and details.